-"Retaliation" means hazing, harassment, intimidation, menacing or bullying, and acts of cyberbullying toward a person in response to that person's actually or apparently reporting or participating in the investigation of hazing, harassment, intimidation, menacing or bullying, and acts a school employee, student, or third party in fear of imminent serious physical injury.
+"Retaliation" means hazing, harassment, intimidation, menacing or bullying, and acts of cyberbullying toward a person in response to that person's actually or apparently reporting or participating in the investigation of hazing, harassment, intimidation, menacing or bullying, and acts of cyberbullying or retaliation.
+"Menacing" includes, but is not limited to, any act intended to place a school employee, student, or third party in fear of imminent serious physical injury.